OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart.md

     ```

     > [!WARNING]
     > This command will fail if your tenant is configured to require two-factor authentication.
-In this scenario, you'll need to manually complete the Azure app registration and SSO configuration steps manually, as described in the [Create a Node.js Office Add-in that uses single sign-on](../develop/create-sso-office-add-ins-nodejs.md) tutorial.
+In this scenario, you'll need to manually complete the Azure app registration and SSO configuration steps, as described in the [Create a Node.js Office Add-in that uses single sign-on](../develop/create-sso-office-add-ins-nodejs.md) tutorial.

 3. A web browser window will open and prompt you to sign in to Azure.
 Sign in to Azure using your Office 365 administrator credentials.
 These credentials will be used to register a new application in Azure and configure the settings required by SSO.

+    > [!NOTE]
+    > If you sign in to Azure using non-administrator credentials during this step, the `configure-sso` script won't be able to provide administrator consent for the add-in to users within your organization.
+SSO will therefore not be available to users of the add-in and they'll be prompted to sign-in.

 4. After you enter your credentials, close the browser window and return to the command prompt.
 As the SSO configuration process continues, you'll see status messages being written to the console.
 As described in the console messages, files within the add-in project that the Yeoman generator created are automatically updated with data that's required by the SSO process.

 ## Try it out

-1. When the SSO configuration process completes, run the following command to start the local web server and sideload your add-in in the previously selected Office client application.
+1. When the SSO configuration process completes, run the following command to build the project, start the local web server, and sideload your add-in in the previously selected Office client application.

     > [!NOTE]
     > Office Add-ins should use HTTPS, not HTTP, even when you are developing.
 If you are prompted to install a certificate after you run the following command, accept the prompt to install the certificate that the Yeoman generator provides.